jimsalterjrs/perlpv/README.md

 The averate rate (and estimated completion) are derived by keeping separate running averages for transfer rates for the last five minutes, last one minute, and the last ten seconds.
-These three averages plus the transfer rate for the last block copied are then averaged together to get the displayed average transfer rate, which is also used to estimate time to completion.
+These three averages plus the transfer rate for the last block copied are then averaged together to estimate the time to completion.